Third suspect charged with murder in 2017 shooting

 PITTSFIELD, Mass.
 (AP) - Another person has been charged with murder in the 2017 shooting death of the death of a 22-year-old Pittsfield woman, who police say was caught in the crossfire of a gunfight.

-The Berkshire Eagle reports that 27-year-old Elizabeth Perez was arrested by state police on Wednesday in Quincy.
+The Berkshire Eagle reports 27-year-old Elizabeth Perez was arrested by state police on Wednesday in Quincy.

 Three others have been arrested since the shooting.